Listing View

 your questions answered

-Subperiosteal are placed on the jaw under the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent upon the bone density of your jaw.
+Subperiosteal are placed upon the jaw below the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent on the bone density of your jaw.

 Whilst side effects are {extremely|very rare, they include damage to the jaw, nerves and bordering teeth.

-Normally not because it needs an anesthetist to be there but it may be a chargeable service provided by your dentist.
+Normally not because it requires a specialist to be there but it may be a chargeable service provided by the dental practice.

 If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the missing tooth.